Can CBD Help With Panic Attacks

 Here we show that activation of ORX-synthesizing neurons is necessary for developing a panic-prone state in the rat panic model

-Orexin may be a key component to the difference between panic disorder and general anxiety disorder.
+Orexin may be a key component of the difference between panic disorder and general anxiety disorder.

 GABA and orexin!